REMEDY : BNSSG referral pathways & Joint Formulary

 Bladder and Bowel Service - Sirona

-The Sirona Children's Bladder & Bowel Service is a clinically-led, specialist service which works to support children and young people up to the age of 18 years with bladder and bowel problems.
+The Sirona Children's Bladder & Bowel Service is a nurse-led service which works to support children and young people up to the age of 18 years with bladder and bowel problems.

-Specialist Nurses who are experienced in children’s continence issues will provide assessment, treatment, support and advice to children and young people with the following issues:
+Specialist Nurses who are experienced in children’s continence issues will provide assessment, support, advice and treatment recommendations to children and young people with the following issues:

 • Children/young people who are still experiencing difficulties following initial support and intervention at tier 1 (fluid optimisation/bladder training, assessment and treatment of constipation, toilet routines, diet and lifestyle advice)